wsollers/utf_strings/.github/README.md

 This directory contains comprehensive CI/CD workflows for the UTF Strings C++23 library, ensuring cross-platform compatibility, security, and performance.

+> **📝 Note:** As of November 2025, the standalone `cppcheck-analysis.yml` and `semgrep-security.yml` workflows have been consolidated into the comprehensive `sast-scanning.yml` workflow for better reliability and unified security reporting.

 ## Workflow Overview

 ### 🔄 [ci.yml](.github/workflows/ci.yml) - Main CI/CD Pipeline